alexanderbazhenoff/scripts-pipelines-and-tiny-tools/README.md

 VLAN filtering to prevent MAC-table overflow on the host.
 Actually this is an example how to organize linux bridges by script.

-## Visualize scripts
+## Visualization scripts

-Visualization scripts.
+Visualization and stats scripts.

 - [**traffic_item_stat_and_graph**](visualization/traffic_item_stat_and_graph/README.md) - script that build traffic
 item  statistics on the graph from [IxNetwork server](https://support.ixiacom.com/version/ixnetwork-916) CSV results